American Collegiate Hockey Association: Men's Division 1

+Men's Division 2

 ACHA Men's Division 2 is currently the largest division in the ACHA, it includes approximately 200 teams in 12 conferences and Independents.
 These teams are divided into four Regions (Central, Northeast, Southeast and West).
 A total of 16 teams qualify for the National Tournament, four from each region.
 Each month of the season a ranking of the top 15 teams in region is released.
 After the final ranking in February the top two seeds from each region earn an automatic berth into Nationals.
 Seeds 3–10 compete in their respective single-elimination Regional Tournaments, with the two teams who win both of their games also earning a Nationals berth.
 The National Tournament is a pool play format with the winners of each pool advancing to the semifinals.
 The semifinal match-ups are the winner of Pool A vs. Pool C and Pool B vs. Pool D.